lr1ke/lightyDiary/README.md

 # Decentralized Diary DApp

 A blockchain-based diary application where users can create personal entries and collaborate on shared stories.
-Live at: (soon)
+Live at: (diary-app-tau.vercel.app
+)

 ## About